woanversace/dotfiles/README.md

 ```shell
 cd; curl -#L https://github.com/Woanversace/dotfiles/tarball/master | tar -xzv --strip-components 1 --exclude={README.md}; ./boostrap
 ```
 > Have no idea why @romainLanz remove his repo.
+So if you get erorr, please reconfig the romainlanz's URL to this repo.

 ## Softwares

 Here's a list of software that I use.